chronic lyme disease with a taste of nut

 So let this be the beginning of good things: hope, encouragement for others, and gratitude for the crazy, messy, beautiful, amazing life God has given me.

-Thank you for reading my lymie* story.
+Thank you for reading my lyme story.
+May there be many other stories in the future.

 *those with lyme disease affectionately call themselves “lymies.”